Vietnam - Getting to know Halong Bay

 Efforts are being made to minimise the environmental impact on the bay.
-While the number of junks has increased in recent years, and the pollution levels in some areas are causing concern (particularly around the main ports), Halong Bay’s iconic status and irresistible beauty is still an essential stop on any journey through Vietnam.
+While the number of junks has increased in recent years, and pollution levels in some areas are causing concern (particularly around the main ports), Halong Bay’s iconic status and irresistible beauty are unaltered.